Submission Checklist for Authors

 The cover/rebuttal letter and agreement to the general manuscript submission ethical guidelines are required for every submission/resubmission and it is expected to contain the following elements in the order listed.

-- A paragraph explaining why your manuscript is appropriate for Micro Nanotechnology Education Journal.
-Must be included in the cover letter.
+- A paragraph explaining why your manuscript is appropriate for the Journal of Advanced Technological Education.

 - A statement confirming the manuscript, or its contents in some other form, has not been published previously by any of the authors and/or is not under consideration for publication in another journal at the time of submission.
 Authors must agree to terms of submission during the online submission.